Whatsapp Momo Game Challenge - CBSE Circulates Advisory To Schools

 - Try and speak to your child about these games and let them know why these games are unworthy to even indulge into.
 Talk to them positively about life and keep them positive at all times.

 - Keep a close eye on the gadgets and especially over messaging apps.
-Since these games are unable to launch apps, websites because of security reasons, they execute over messaging apps which are free and has easy access to children.
+Since these games are unable to launch apps, websites because of security reasons, they execute over messaging apps that are free and have easy access to children.

 - Try and delete numbers which are unknown and seems fishy.